Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term change: connection and growth, giving life to the best version of you.

 - Enhance peace and balance

-The Auxano Approach© has proven effective for individuals, couples, and groups.
+The Auxano Approach©, a research-based approach, is used with individuals, couples, leaders and groups.
 See Tracks and Intensives to learn more about how Dr. Gornto and his approach can help you.

 - Conflict Resolution